 When it comes to car insurance, one of the major considerations that individuals look for is whether to get comprehensive or liability only coverage.
 Before deciding on the clause to include on your insurance premium, it is worth understanding first the difference between these two types of coverage.
-According to the website of Insure on the Spot, the difference lies on two essential things: the type of accident or damage and the budget of the policyholder.
+According to Franklin, WI car accident lawyers, the difference lies on two essential things: the type of accident or damage and the budget of the policyholder.

 Comprehensive coverage not only pays for damages done to other vehicles and to your own vehicle not just from traffic accidents but also from natural resources.
 Let us say that your car damaged in a storm or by the snow, you can use comprehensive insurance to pay for the repair of your car.
 This type of coverage usually includes a deductible, which is an out-of-the-pocket amount for paying damages.

 Liability coverage, on the other hand, does not pay for damages to your own vehicle in case of an accident.
 When you were deemed at fault, the law requires you to pay for any damages incurred by the other driver.
 In contrast with comprehensive insurance, it does not have a deductible so you will not take money out of your pocket.

 So as to the question of which coverage you will need for your car insurance, the answer is it depends on the situation.
 For example, if the total damages to your car have been calculated, can you afford to shell out money from your own pocket to pay for the remaining debt?
 Can afford to buy a replacement car for your old one?

 If you rarely use your car and can afford not to have one, comprehensive coverage may not be right for you.
 But if you still have huge debt on your current car and still liable for paying and need additional funds for another car, choose comprehensive insurance.

 In addition, if you do not have extra money and rely on your paycheck, a huge car accident can become a problem for you which makes comprehensive insurance the right option for you.
 Otherwise, the lower monthly payments seems to be the best choice.